Find Affordable College Courses

 Graduate Certificates in Forestry

 A graduate certificate in forestry is offered at 10 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 13% were students from an underrepresented racial-ethnic group.
-Also, 7.4% of forestry graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 6 were from an underrepresented racial-ethnic group.
+Also, 5.6% of forestry graduates were international students.

 Education Levels of Forestry Majors

-During the 2020-2021 academic year, 68 students earned their graduate certificate in forestry.
+During the most recent year for which data is available, 72 people earned their graduate certificate in forestry.
 This earns it the #140 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in forestry at each degree level.